Author Login

 Check out Top 3 Lisbon Day Trips blog for more a more detailed travel guide on how to visit each place listed below, including how to get there, what you cannot miss, prices, and more!

-Cascais, the best beach town day-trip near Lisbon for summer
+Cascais, the best beach town day-trip near Lisbon

 Located by Lisbon's coastline, Cascais is famed for its marina and historic Old Town where Portuguese noblemen used to spend their summers.